PeerBlock

-PeerBlock is a free and open-source personal firewall that blocks packets coming from, or going to, a maintained list of black listed hosts.
+PeerBlock is a free and open-source personal firewall that blocks packets coming from, or going to, a maintained list of blacklisted hosts.
 PeerBlock is the Windows successor to the software PeerGuardian (which is currently maintained only for Linux).
 It blocks incoming and outgoing connections to IP addresses that are included on blacklists (made available on the Internet), and to addresses specified by the user.
 PeerBlock mainly uses blacklists provided by iblocklist.com.

 Development

 PeerBlock 1.0 is based on the same code as PeerGuardian 2 RC1 Test3 Vista version.
 It adds support for 32- and 64-bit Windows Vista, Windows 7, and Windows 8.
 When the PeerGuardian project ended, its developer Phoenix Labs encouraged current PeerGuardian users to migrate to PeerBlock.

 PeerBlock is under development by a small team of developers led by Mark Bulas.
 Hosting, as well as the signed driver, is funded by donations from the public.
 Future donations are intended to contribute to future signed drivers, hosting and to possibly rent a virtual private server on which the team should be able to build a "real" online-update feature for future releases of PeerBlock.